DS-100/DS-100.github.io/fa21faq.md

 ---
 **Q. Where can I find links to the class textbook and other relevant resources?**

 **A.** The [class resources page](https://ds100.org/fa21/resources) has these links, don't hesitate to make suggestions by filing an issue on the [class repository](https://github.com/DS-100/fa21/tree/gh-pages) (or even better, propose a new pull request with your additions!)
+You can join Piazza using this [signup Link](piazza.com/berkeley/fall2021/data100), or add the course on Gradescope using this code: `BPRBWV`.

 ---
 **Q. Where is the Class Piazza?**

 **A.** [Here](https://piazza.com/class/kqsiwfz12g0482).
 If your question isn't answered here, please try Piazza next before emailing the instructors.
+Here is the [signup Link](piazza.com/berkeley/fall2021/data100)

 ---
 **Q. I can't find any information on bCourses, why?**